1. Define the term operations management.

 6. Define the relationship between information technology and the supply chain.

 Information Technology's primary role in supply chain management is creating the integrations or tight process and information linkages between functions within a firm - such as marketing, sales, finance, manufacturing and distribution - and between firms, which allow the smooth, synchronized flow of both information and product between customers, suppliers and transportation providers across the supply chain.
+Information Technology integrates planning, decision making process, business operating processes and information sharing for business performance management.

 There are 4 factors that drive the supply chain management: